sappelhoff/lndw2022/README.md

 participant blinks (frontal average alpha power is much higher than posterior; see `FRONTAL_BOOST_FACTOR` in `main.py`).

+Another `SWITCH_TYPE` is called `"continuous"`, which calculates `log10(posterior - frontal)` and uses this continuous measure to turn the PsychoPy window either more or less blue or red (purple being "medium").

 Depending on the participant and training, one `SWITCH_TYPE` may work better than the other one.